 - (a) Intent.
-The intent of the Interchange PUDs is to promote comprehensive and long-term planning of appropriate land uses, innovative architectural design, high quality building materials, and a walkable environment for pedestrians. - (b) Master Plan and Subarea Plans.
-All Interchange PUD proposals shall demonstrate conformance to the land use, site design, and access management strategies and recommendations contained within the Genoa Township Master Plan and Subarea Plans. - (c) Land Use. - (1) ICPUD: permitted land uses include restaurants (fast food, sit-down, and take out), auto/gasoline service stations, retail/service, hotels, entertainment (movie theaters, indoor commercial recreation, etc.), conference centers, financial institutions, and offices.
-The Township may permit additional compatible uses as part of the approval process.
+The intent of the Interchange PUDs is to promote comprehensive and long-term planning of appropriate land uses, innovative architectural design, high quality building materials, and a walkable environment for visitors and travelers. - (b) Master Plan and Subarea Plans.
+All Interchange PUD proposals shall demonstrate conformance to the land use, site design, and access management strategies and recommendations of the Genoa Township Master Plan and Subarea Plans.

+(c) Land Use.

+- (1) ICPUD: permitted land uses include restaurants (fast food, sit-down, and take out), auto/gasoline service stations, retail/service, hotels, entertainment (movie theaters, indoor commercial recreation, etc.), conference centers, financial institutions, and offices.
+The Township may permit additional uses as part of the approval process.
 The list of permitted uses proposed for a development shall be included in the PUD Agreement for review and approval by the Township.
-All proposed uses shall comply with the conditions of Section 7.02.02. - (2) CAPUD: The intent of the CAPUD district is to provide locations in the Township to accommodate offices, laboratories, and related "high tech" uses, involved in such activities as engineering, design, research and development, robotics research, prototype development, demonstration and display laboratories, testing laboratories, and other research and high technology activities of similar character and intensity.
-On a limited basis, complementary uses are permitted, such as restaurants that primarily serve employees in the immediate area.
+All proposed uses shall comply with the conditions of Section 7.02.02. - (2) CAPUD: principal permitted uses include medical and dental offices, hospitals, professional office, colleges, universities and specialized training, and indoor commercial recreation.